francisco-camargo/multi-container-crud-app/README.md

     ```

 5. **Stop the MariaDB Container**:
-    To stop the MariaDB container, use one of the following commands:
+    To stop the MariaDB container and clean up, use one of the following approaches:

     ```sh
-    # Stop the container but keep the database volume
+    # Just stop the container but keep the database volume
     docker compose down

-    # Stop the container and delete the database volume
+    # Stop the container and remove the declared volume
     docker compose down -v

+    # To delete just the database but keep the container running:
+    python src/delete_db.py
     ```

 6. **Access the MariaDB Container**: